Anticipating the XRISM search for the decay of resonantly produced sterile neutrino dark matter

 Both codes return the familiar pattern in which the matter power spectrum exhibits a cutoff, and the wavenumber of the cutoff increases with \stt\footnote{Still larger values of \stt would exhibit a turnaround in behaviour, where the cutoff shifts back to smaller wavenumbers as discussed in the previous section.
 However, these are outside the expected 3.55~keV line constraints and therefore are not considered here.}.
-Where the two codes differ is in their predictions for the power spectrum shape: the \citetalias{Ghiglieri15} results turnover slope is shallower than for \citetalias{Venumadhav16}.
+Where the two codes differ is in the location of the cutoff at fixed \stt: the \citetalias{Ghiglieri15} turnovers are at consistently larger $k$ than for \citetalias{Venumadhav16}.
 This behaviour is more clearly apparent in the ratio with respect to CDM as shown in the bottom panel of Figure~\ref{fig:powspec}.